vinayprasad04/Umbrella-Next/README.md

-# Umbrella - Financial Planning Platform
+# IncomeGrow - Financial Planning Platform

-Umbrella is a comprehensive financial planning and investment platform built with Next.js.
+IncomeGrow is a comprehensive financial planning and investment platform built with Next.js.
 It empowers users with the best tools, research, and knowledge to achieve their financial goals through intelligent planning, investing, and wealth management.

 ## 🚀 Features